 The Respiratory Care Program is a 2-year upper-division professional program leading to a Bachelor of Science degree.
 A minimum of 57 credits is required for admission, including required, recommended, and elective courses.
 Remember that you might need to take additional courses not listed on this sheet in order to reach the 57 credit minimum.

-Minimum required courses include: 3 credits English composition; 3 credits of arts; 3 credits of humanities; 3 credits of introductory (100 level) and 3 credits of intermediate or higher (200 – 400 level) social and behavioral sciences; 8 credits of anatomy and physiology or general biology with labs; 3 credits of microbiology; 8 credits of chemistry with labs, 4 credits of physics with a lab, and 3 credits of statistics.
+Minimum required courses include: 3 credits English composition; 3 credits of arts; 3 credits of humanities; 3 credits of introductory (100 level) and 3 credits of intermediate or higher (200 – 400 level) social and behavioral sciences; 8 credits of anatomy and physiology or general biology with labs; 8 credits of chemistry with labs, 4 credits of physics with a lab, and 3 credits of statistics.
 Natural science courses (biology, chemistry, physics) less than 10 years old are preferred.

 If you are a student at another college or university and are interested in one of the programs at the Health Sciences Center (HSC), please check with your pre-health advisor regarding the best way for you to meet Stony Brook’s prerequisites through the courses offered at your school.